amandasbrn/taylor-swift-concert-EDA-ML/README.md

    I do a little bit of descriptive statistics and make a few visualizations, mostly with Seaborn.
 I analyzed ticket price and tour revenue.
 Since most of the shows had opening acts, I attempted to analyze the price and revenue with/without opening acts.
 I got a meal full of insights right there.
 3) Revenue Prediction
    I attempted to do 2 different algorithms; Multiple Linear Regression & Decision Tree Regressor.
-   For Multiple Linear, I got a 94% score but the error is too huge, around 25% While on Decision Tree Regressor, I got a 97% score with a 9% error (using LabelEncoding) and 95% score with a 12% error (with One-Hot Encoding) I also did cross-validation.
-For the one that used LabelEncoding, I got a 94% average score and for one-hot encoding, I got a 93% average score.
+   <p>For Multiple Linear, I got a 94% score but the error is too huge, around 25%
+   <p>While on Decision Tree Regressor, I got a 97% score with a 9% error (using LabelEncoding)
+   and 95% score with a 12% error (with One-Hot Encoding)
+   <p>I also did cross-validation.
+For the one that used LabelEncoding, I got a 94% average score
+   and for one-hot encoding, I got a 93% average score.</p>

 ## What I should improve next...
 1) try to implement oversampling, because there are hundreds of shows with opening acts and only around 20+ shows without opening acts.
 I think it can be a bias